Orange-OpenSource/ns-O-RAN-flexric/README.md

 ## Main Updates

+### The implemetation of the E2APv1.01 includes:

  1. **E2 Setup request**

         - Edit the RAN Function IDs for KPM and RC ​
         - Reformat the size of the message to match FlexRIC (62 byte)​
         - Update the KPM ASN and model to KPM v3 ​

  2. **E2 Subscription Response** ​

         - Add RAN Function NotAdmitted IE to the message​

-3. **RIC Indication** ​
         - Update the message to match KPM v3.0​
         - Fill New RIC indication messages formats (Format 3 )​

+3. **RIC Control Acknoweldege** ​

+          -Implemented from scratch
 4. **RIC Control Request** ​

           - Update the message to match E2SM RC v1.01​

-5. **RIC Subscription delete response** ​
+ 5. **RIC Subscription delete response**

         - Implemented from scratch

+6. **RIC Subscription modification response (In-Prograss)**

+        - Implemented from scratch
+7. **RIC Subscription modification confirm (In-Prograss)**

+        - Implemented from scratch

+### The implementation of KPM and RC

+1. **Update the KPM ASN and model to KPM v3.00**

+2. **Update the RC ASN and model to RC v1.02 (In-Prograss)**

 ## Requirments